OlympusDAO-Education/Documentation/faqs/basics.md

 Rebase is a mechanism by which your staked OHM balance increases automatically.
 When new OHM are minted by the protocol, a large portion of it goes to the stakers.
 Because stakers only see staked OHM balance instead of OHM, the protocol utilizes the rebase mechanism to increase the staked OHM balance so that 1 staked OHM is always redeemable for 1 OHM.

+### What is reward yield?

+Reward yield is the percentage by which your staked OHM balance increases on the next epoch.
+It is also known as *rebase rate*.
+You can find this number on the [Olympus staking page](https://app.olympusdao.finance/#/stake).

 ### What is APY?

 APY stands for annual percentage yield.
 It measures the real rate of return on your principal by taking into account the effect of compounding interest.
 In the case of OlympusDAO, your staked OHM represents your principal, and the compound interest is added periodically on every epoch (2200 Ethereum blocks, or around 8 hours) thanks to the rebase mechanism.